huggingface/hub-docs/docs/hub/spaces-gpus.md

 ### JAX

-If you use JAX, you need to specify the binary that is compatible with the CUDA and cuDNN versions installed in your GPU Space.
-Please, add the following two lines to your `requirements.txt` file:
+If you use JAX, you need to specify the URL that contains CUDA compatible packages.
+Please, add the following lines to your `requirements.txt` file:

 ```
 -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
-jax[cuda11_cudnn805]
+jax[cuda11_pip]
+jaxlib
 ```

 After that, you can verify the installation by printing the output from the following code and checking it in your Space logs.